 Refusal or Failure

-The offence of refusal or failure to submit to test, analysis or assessment is committed by a person who refuses or fails to provide an oral fluid test or a sobriety assessment, without reasonable excuse.
-Following the recording of a criminal conviction the maximum penalty for a first offender is, a fine of 10 penalty units.
+The offence of refuse to submit to breath test, analysis or assessment is committed by a person who refuses or fails to provide an oral fluid test or a sobriety assessment, without reasonable excuse.
+Following the recording of a criminal conviction the maximum penalty for a first offender is a fine of 10 penalty units.

 The offence of refusal or failure to submit to test, analysis or assessment is set out in clause 16, Schedule 3 of the Road Transport Act 2013 which states:

 A person must not, when required to do so by a police officer under this Part, refuse or fail:

 - to submit to an oral fluid test under Division 3 in accordance with the officer’s directions, or

 - to submit to a sobriety assessment under Division 5 in accordance with the officer’s directions.

 Clause 1, Schedule 3 of the Road Transport Act 2013 defines an oral fluid analysis as a test carried out by an approved oral fluid testing device for the purpose of ascertaining, whether any prescribed illicit drugs are present in that person’s oral fluid.

 What is an Approved Oral Fluid Testing Device?

 Clause 1, Schedule 3 of the Road Transport Act 2013 defines an approved oral fluid analysing instrument as any instrument that: